McCache/McCache-for-Python/README.md

 There are **no** remote locks.
 Synchronization is implemented using a **monotonic** timestamp that is tagged to every cache entry.
 This helps serialized the update operation on every node in the cluster.
 An arrived change operation has a timestamp which will be compared to the timestamp of the local cache entry.
 Only remote operation with the timestamp that is more recent shall be applied to local cache.

+Furthermore, we are experimenting with a lockless design.
+Locks are needed when the data is being mutated.
+For read operation, the data is read without a lock applied to it.
+If the entry doesn't exist the `keyError` exception is throw and be handled appropriately.
+If is an very edge case and is the reason we decided on trapping the exception instead of locking the region of code.

 ## Concern
 * Multicast could saturate the network.
 We don't think this is a big issue, with a future outlook, for the following reasons:
   1. Modern network do **not** run in a bus topology.
 Bus topology is exposed to more packet collisions that requires backoff and retransmit.
 Modern network uses a star topology implemented with high speed switches.
 This hardware reduces packet collision and are virtually point-to-point connection between nodes in the cluster.